Donnafugata, `Sul Vulcano` Etna Bianco Carricante

 Tasting Notes & Technical Details

 This wine is straw yellow in colour with golden reflections.
-The nose boasts aromas of golden apple and citrus fruit, with subtle notes of Mediterranean herbs and flint.
-The palate is fresh and savoury, with mineral characters and a persistent finish.
+The nose boasts aromas of grapefruit and delicate white flowers with well integrated tertiary notes of ginger and vanilla.
+The palate is fresh and savoury with a marked persistence.

 Alcohol (ABV)